Polar alignment: Evaluation

 For the evaluation of the images, a special Excel spreadsheet has been developed.
 For three stars, the rectangular X-Y-coordinates are measured at both ends of their trails or on both static images.
 In addition, we need the current right ascension and declination of the 3 stars, the longitude and latitude of the observatory, and the date and time the images were taken.
 The spreadsheet then outputs the necessary corrections of the azimuth and the pole height in degrees and, in an auxiliary field, the corresponding number of turns of the adjustment screws, thus allowing a direct approach to the correct alignment.

-The Excel spreadsheet and detailed instructions for use are available for free download at the website of the vhs-observatory Neumuenster.

 Equipment

 Crosshair eyepiece

 A crosshair eyepiece is an ordinary ocular with the only difference being that it has a crosshair for aiming and measurement of the angular distance.
 This is useful in any type of polar alignment, but especially in drift.

 Dedicated polar scope

 A small telescope usually with an etched reticle is inserted into the rotational axis of the mount.